 By Olivia Gilmore

-This is not your father’s hotel room anymore.
+This is not your father’s hotel room.
 No, today’s travelers are seeking many new places and ways to find lodgings during their travels.
-We present a wide range of places to stay, except for the traditional hotel, in this roundup of the many lodgings opportunities available today.
+We present below a wide range of places to stay, except for the traditional hotel, in this roundup of the many lodgings opportunities available today.

 As people are beginning to look for cheaper ways to lodge, Airbnb is becoming more and more popular among both the younger and older crowds.
 With their multi-billion valuation, this is perhaps the fastest growing lodging company ever built, and they don’t even own one hotel!

 Founded in 2008, Airbnb is a lodging site that allows people to rent out their rooms, apartments, and houses to people looking for somewhere to stay.